LinuxForHealth/FHIR/docs/FHIRServerUsersGuide.md

 </Bundle>
 ```

 Note 1:  According to the [FHIR specification](https://www.hl7.org/fhir/r4/searchparameter-definitions.html#SearchParameter.code), it is the `code` field (and not the `name` field) which is supposed to be used for the name of the search parameter in search requests.
-Because earlier versions of the IBM FHIR® Server used the `name` field for this purpose, we have decided not to change that at this time.
+Because earlier versions of the IBM FHIR Server used the `name` field for this purpose, we have decided not to change that at this time.
 However, users of the the server are strongly encouraged to include their desired name in both the `name` **and** `code` fields for improved backwards/forwards compatibility.
 Use of the `name` field, without a matching `code`, is considered deprecated and the FHIR server will likely change to exclusively use the `code` field in a [future release](https://github.com/ibm/fhir/issues/202).

 Note 2:  In previous versions of the FHIR server, the XPath expression could point to either the `extension` element or to the `value[x]` element within that extension (for example, `valueString`).
 However, for complex extensions and parameters of type `date`, the expression must always point to the specific element to be indexed.
 Therefor, matching to the specific element to be indexed is best and matching to the parent element instead is considered deprecated.